ngs-docs/2015-oct-nonmodel/annotate.rst

     hmmpress Pfam-A.hmm
     hmmscan --cpu 4 --domtblout TrinotatePFAM.out Pfam-A.hmm transdecoder.pep > pfam.log

-2. We can predict other features include
+2. We can predict other features like

    * signal peptides: using signalP
    * transmembrane regions: using tmHMM